Dissipation-induced topological insulators: A no-go theorem and a recipe: Introduction

-Naturally, there are dissipative contributions to the dynamics of these systems, such as environmental noise, the opposing cooling equipment, and escape/leakage of the particles (atoms, photons, etc.); much effort was directed at minimizing them \cite{georgescu14,ketterle08,bloch08}.
-As I mentioned above, this attitude towards nonequilibrium phenomena has recently changed: It has been theoretically shown that, by proper engineering, one can create systems with \emph{purely-dissipative dynamics} of the Lindblad type \cite{gardiner,mandel}, which are driven towards quantum correlated steady states \cite{diehl08,kraus08,verstraete09,otterbach14}.
-Thus, instead of having to tweak the Hamiltonian of the system as well as to couple it to a bath to drive it towards the ground state, one could arrive at the same state by the coupling to the reservoir only, without any internal Hamiltonian dynamics.
+While topological phases of matter were originally discussed in the context of solid-state systems, they may be realized (or ``quantum simulated''~\cite{georgescu14}) in other systems as well.
+A notable example is provided by ultracold atomic gases \cite{ketterle08,bloch08}, where one may introduce an optical lattice or mimic the effects of gauge fields or spin-orbit interaction.
+Moreover, the ability to probe these systems optically allows to extract parameters which are not measurable in traditional condensed matter systems.
+Hence, there has been a flurry of experimental and theoretical work aimed at using these unique properties for the implementation and study of various topological models \cite{aidelsburger11,jimenez-garcia12,struck12,aidelsburger13,miyake13,goldman14,jotzu14,aidelsburger15,goldman16,cooper19}.
+Naturally, there are dissipative contributions to the dynamics of these systems, such as environmental noise, the opposing cooling equipment, and escape/leakage of the particles (atoms, photons, etc.); much effort is directed at minimizing them \cite{georgescu14,ketterle08,bloch08}.
+As mentioned above, this attitude towards nonequilibrium phenomena has recently changed: It has been theoretically shown that, by proper engineering, one can create systems with \emph{purely-dissipative dynamics} of the Lindblad type \cite{gardiner}, which are driven towards quantum correlated steady states \cite{diehl08,kraus08,verstraete09,otterbach14}.
+Thus, instead of having to tweak the Hamiltonian of the system as well as to couple it to a bath to drive it towards the ground state, one could arrive at the same state by the coupling to the reservoir only, without any internal Hamiltonian dynamics\footnote{Here the aim is to correctly account for the conservation of probability and thus have a steady state, as opposed to using effective non-Hermitian Hamiltonians~\cite{ozawa19}.
+This is also different from the Floquet engineering approach~\cite{kitagawa10,lindner11}, which can modify the Hamiltonian but cannot easily control the resulting state.}.